 Terbutaline sulfate should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.

 Use in Labor and Delivery

-Because of the potential for beta-agonist interference with uterine contractility, use of terbutaline sulfate for relief of bronchospasm during labor should be restricted to those patients in whom the benefits clearly outweigh the risk.
+Because of the potential for beta-agonist interference with uterine contractility, use of terbutaline sulfate tablets, USP for relief of bronchospasm during labor should be restricted to those patients in whom the benefits clearly outweigh the risk.

 Terbutaline crosses the placenta.
 After single dose IV administration of terbutaline to 22 women in late pregnancy who were delivered by elective Cesarean section due to clinical reasons, umbilical blood levels of terbutaline were found to range from 11% to 48% of the maternal blood levels.

 It is not known whether this drug is excreted in human milk.
 Therefore, terbutaline sulfate should be used during nursing only if the potential benefit justifies the possible risk to the newborn.